U007D/bool_ext/README.md

 ### Aren't there already crates like this?
-Yes, there are, notably Daniel Keep's [boolinator](https://crates.io/crates/boolinator), and Rust's [`then()` and `then_some()`](https://doc.rust-lang.org/std/primitive.bool.html#method.then ) methods (currently unstable at the time of this writing).
+Yes, there are, notably Daniel Keep's [boolinator](https://crates.io/crates/boolinator), and Rust's [`then()` and `then_some()`](https://doc.rust-lang.org/std/primitive.bool.html#method.then ) methods.

 `boolinator` is a great crate and serves as an inspiration for this crate, as do some other sources.
 However, `boolinator`'s provided set of combinators is not as complete as one might wish for (and, relatively minor nit, nor are the combinator names as short as they could be.  `boolinator`'s interface is also stable (i.e. >v1.0.0) so this would be disruptive to address.)

-In Rust's case it has (and is expected to) take a long time to stabilize the names for the functional combinators, as standardizing on the name has proven to be [difficult](https://github.com/rust-lang/rust/issues/64260).
-Further, `std` is conservative by design, and will only very slowly move toward a complete set of combinators for `bool`.
+In Rust's case, `std` is conservative by design, and will only very slowly move toward a complete set of combinators for `bool`.

 My hope is that this crate can serve as a testing ground for both the naming and scope of boolean combinators to help inform the Rust lang team's discussion and decisions with usage data and feedback.

 ### It's just a bool--why is the API surface so large?
-Because `bool` is a very versatile data type!
+Well, because `bool` is a very versatile data type!
 For example, adding to a collection only if the item in question is not already present is a common operation.  `Map` datatypes often give you this behavior by the nature of their design.
 Other containers such as `Vec`, do not.
 So instead of highly stateful, imperative code: